CtrlK

 Actionability

 Provides executable bash commands for fetching PR info, capturing the original tree hash, and verifying content identity after rewriting.
-The commit grouping order and reviewer guidance bullets are specific and concrete rather than vague.
+The commit grouping order is concrete and specific.
+The reviewer guidance section gives specific, actionable items rather than vague advice.

 3 / 3